BehaviorTree/btcpp_website/docs/learn-the-basics/main_concepts.md

 ## Instantiate trees at run-time using the XML format

-Despite the fact that the library is written in C++, trees themselves can be created and composed at _run-time_, more specifically, at _deployment-time_, using an XML base scriping language.
+Despite the fact that the library is written in C++, trees themselves can be created and composed at _run-time_, more specifically, at _deployment-time_, using an XML base scripting language.

 An XML format is described in details [here](xml_format.md), but the best way to learn the syntax is following the tutorials.